pancongliang/openshift/operator/acs/acs-automation.md

 oc create -f PipelineRun/
 ~~~

+### 6.Check the running status of PipelineRun
-Check the running status of PipelineRun in the OpenShift console to confirm that all PipelineRuns can be successfully executed.
+* Check the running status of PipelineRun in the OpenShift console to confirm that all PipelineRuns can be successfully executed.
 ~~~
 OpenShift Console ->

 # Check the execution log of the "resource-deployment-check" task and confirm that the last display is "Setting overall result to pass".
 # This means that the default PipelineRun only needs RHACS to check "ci/OpenShift-Pipelines/assets-for-validation/namespace.yaml",
 # so it can pass the security test.
 ~~~

+### 7.Modify acs-pipelineRun.yaml
-### 6.Modify the local "ci/OpenShift-Pipelines/PipelineRun/acs-pipelineRun.yaml" file and change the following "fasle" to "true".
+* Modify the local "ci/OpenShift-Pipelines/PipelineRun/acs-pipelineRun.yaml" file and change the following "fasle" to "true".
 ~~~
  - name: recursive-search
    value: "true"
 ~~~

-### 7.Execute the command again to run the PipelineRun
+### 8.Execute the command again to run the PipelineRun
 ~~~
 oc create -f PipelineRun/
 ~~~

+### 9.Check the running status of PipelineRun
-### 8.Then check the running status of PipelineRun in the OpenShift console and confirm that PipelineRun has only completed the second task.
+* Then check the running status of PipelineRun in the OpenShift console and confirm that PipelineRun has only completed the second task.
 You can check the execution log of the "rox-deployment-check" task and confirm that "assets-for-validation/layer1/layer1-service.yaml", "assets-for-validation/layer1/pod.yml", and "assets-for-validation/layer1/layer1.yaml" all contain violations, which ultimately leads to "Setting overall result to fail".
 ~~~
 Getting roxctl
 Deployment check on file : /files/ci/Tekton/Scenario2/assets-for-validation/namespace.yaml